-The meaning of shark tooth necklace: They hold special meaning to fossil freaks and fashionistas alike.
+Shark tooth necklaces: They hold special meaning to fossil freaks and fashionistas alike.
 They may have peaked in the 90s, but shark teeth remain popular.
 It seems that with the 400 million years sharks have been around, there’s an equal quantity of products to buy.
 There’s even a shark tooth festival!
-Discover the history of these style statements:
+Discover the history of shark necklaces as style statements:

-These common characteristics may explain why we can’t get enough of shark teeth:
+These common characteristics may explain why we can’t get enough of shark tooth necklaces:

 Shark bodies don’t fossilize, but their teeth do.
 Plus, it takes a tooth 10,000+ years to become a fossil, so no sharks are harmed in the making of that necklace.